 Skip to main content

-← All Models
+← All models

 GLM-4.7 Flash

-Zhipu AI · glm family · Official Docs
+Zhipu AI · glm family · Official docs

 GLM-4.7 Flash is an exceptional value proposition: near-free pricing with strong coding benchmarks that rival much larger models.
 The 200K context / 128K output combination is rare and valuable for long-form generation tasks.
 The MLA architecture is a Chinese innovation distinct from standard GQA/MQA.
 Key differentiator from Western models: deeply optimized for Chinese + English bilingual use cases.
 The multiple thinking mode configurations (interleaved, retention-based, round-level) offer granular control not found in most models.
 Watch for the quality cliff on complex multi-step reasoning — the 3B active parameters limit depth despite strong benchmarks on individual tasks.